christopher-beckham/hologan-pytorch/README.md

 I do not claim or guarantee any correctness of this implementation.
 This was implemented indepedently without consulting any of the original authors of the paper or other code.

-There are two issues I am trying to iron out (see my 'notes' section below):
-- Stability of the identity regulariser term (this might require a reformulation of the discriminator network to have a deeper/wider branch for the z prediction)
-- Oscilliating rotations (i.e. left-right-left-right behaviour, rather than left-right)
-- Official code uses trilinear sampling for rotation.
-PyTorch only has bilinear for 3D.
-TODO add trilinear, though it is slow since it's not a C/CUDA implementation.

 ## How to run

 First, download the CelebA dataset, extract the images inside `img_align_celeba` to some directory, and export the environment variable `DATASET_CELEBA` to point to this folder (for instance, by running the command `export DATASET_CELEBA=/datasets/celeba/img_align_celeba`).